tofu-tf/tofu/docs/internal/bimonad.md

 ## Monads

-Let's talk about basic definitions.
-We will use basic category theory terminology, most of this you can find in [wikipedia](https://en.wikipedia.org/wiki/Monad_(functional_programming)) and [nlab](https://ncatlab.org/nlab/show/monad)
+Let's talk about the basic definitions.
+We will use the basic category theory terminology, most of which can be found on [Wikipedia](https://en.wikipedia.org/wiki/Monad_(functional_programming)) and [nLab](https://ncatlab.org/nlab/show/monad).
-We will use the following definitions
+We will use the following definitions.

 ### Category
-Starting from this section we would think of Category as some entity with some additional structure.
+Starting from this section, we will think of a Category as some entity with some additional structure.
-The class mentioned below is something like a Set or Type.
+The class mentioned below is something like a Set or a Type.
 Its elements are objects of the category.
-Since we want the object class to be arbitrary big (bigger than classical Set could be) and we do not need equality\identity relation on it, we will say _Class_
+Since we want the object class to be arbitrary big (bigger than the classic Set could be) and we do not need equality/identity relation on it, we will denote it _Class_.

-[Category](https://en.wikipedia.org/wiki/Category_(mathematics)) `C` is a Class called _objects_ together with indexed set family `Hom: (C, C) -> Set` and functions
+A [category](https://en.wikipedia.org/wiki/Category_(mathematics)) `C` is a Class called _objects_ together with an indexed set family `Hom: (C, C) -> Set` and functions

 ```
 id : ∀(a: C), Hom(a, a)

 ∘ : ∀{a, b, c : C}, (Hom(b, c), Hom(a, b)) -> Hom(a, c)
 ```
-and following properties
+and the following properties
 ```
 left-id : ∀{a, b: C}, ∀(f: Hom(a, b)), id b ∘ f = f